jimdowling/hands-on-personalized-recommender/README.md

 ### Google Colab

-To run the Notebooks in Google Colab, copy-paste them into your Google Drive, open them with Google Colab, and run them as any other notebook.
-Our initial setup steps will **prepare the Python environment automatically**.
+To run the Notebooks in Google Colab, copy-paste them into your Google Drive, open them with Google Colab, and run them as running them locally.
+At the beginning of each Notebook, we have a set of setup steps that will **prepare the code and Python environment automatically**.

 ## 🏗️ Project Structure